Chart Color Schemes

 An assessment of population growth drivers in Corio reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the population of Corio is estimated at around 15,778.
-This reflects an increase of 281 people since the 2021 Census, which reported a population of 15,497.
-The change is inferred from AreaSearch's resident population estimate of 15,713 following examination of ABS ERP data released in June 2024 and an additional 130 validated new addresses since the Census date.
-This level of population equates to a density ratio of 797 persons per square kilometer.
-Population growth was primarily driven by overseas migration contributing approximately 66.0% of overall population gains during recent periods.
+As of November 2025, the estimated population for the Corio statistical area (Lv2) is around 15,839.
+This figure represents an increase of 342 people since the 2021 Census, which recorded a population of 15,497.
+The current resident population estimate of 15,790, as validated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024), and an additional 130 new addresses since the Census date, indicates a population density ratio of approximately 800 persons per square kilometer.
+This rate is relatively consistent with averages observed across other locations assessed by AreaSearch.
+Overseas migration contributed significantly to the area's population growth, accounting for approximately 66.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, the suburb is expected to expand by 3,956 persons based on aggregated SA2-level projections, reflecting an increase of 24.5% in total over the 17 years.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, for areas covered by this data.
+For areas not covered, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting them using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking ahead, significant population increases are forecast for the top quartile of national regional areas, including the Corio (SA2).
+Based on aggregated SA2-level projections, the area is expected to grow by 3,953 persons by 2041, reflecting an overall increase of 24.0% over the 17-year period.

 Frequently Asked Questions - Population